an introduction

 i've never felt so much like a kid

 Birthright organizers attempt to be the gatekeepers of Israeli identity.
-On the trip I felt disconnected from the Israeli population.
-I knew there were Israelis out there who agreed with my views (Anarchists Against the Wall for example) but I didn't meet any of these people on my trip.
+Throughout the trip I felt disconnected from the Israeli population.
+I knew there were Israelis out there who agreed with my views (Anarchists Against the Wall for example), but I didn't meet any of these people on my way.

 Unfortunately one of the only spontaneous interactions I had with an Israeli was as follows: